 Cybersecurity Ventures projects $6 trillion in annual losses due to cyberattacks in 2021, doubled since 2015.
-Statistics never lie and most Cybersecurity data breach stats are hard to absorb, but still they project the need of secured infrastructures free from any potential threats.
+Statistics never lie and most Cybersecurity data breach stats are hard to absorb, but still, they project the need for secured infrastructures free from any potential threats.

 So, let’s dive straight into the data, facts and stats

 Although Cyberint stats show that 47 per cent of cyberattacks target small businesses because they are more vulnerable, the biggest breaches mostly include popular companies across the globe that hold data from millions of users.
 A Clark School study at the University of Maryland is one of the first to quantify the near-constant rate of hacker attacks of computers with Internet access— every 39 seconds on average, affecting one in three Americans every year —and the non-secure usernames and passwords we use that give attackers more chance of success.